adrivanrex/Development-Status-codes/README.md

 # Custom Status Codes

-Custom Status Codes starts at code 5000 and you are free to add more status code
+Custom Status Codes starts at code 5000.
+Will be adding more customized status codes.

 # HTTP Status Codes